MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

 ## Task

-Using the pseudocode below, implement code to create a simple game of Pontoon.
+Using the pseudocode below, implement code to create a simple game of Pontoon to allow a single player to practise.

 ### Top level design (Pseudocode)